mrachuta/pyrat_client/README.md

 Main goals for client:

-a) as less as possible imported libraries with keeping the same functionality as first idea,
+* as less as possible imported libraries with keeping the same functionality as first idea,
-b) short code,
+* short code,
-c) keeping data encoded, during transfering via port 80,
+* keeping data encoded, during transfering via port 80,
-d) make script 'persistent' - if some problems with connection was found, script kill himself, and run another instance,
+* make script 'persistent' - if some problems with connection will occur, script kill itself, and start automatically next instance,
-e) unhidden work - this code won't be like malicious software; code was written only for training.
+* unhidden work - this code won't be like malicious software; code was written only for training.

 ## Technologies
 Code was written as a Python 3 code.